 - Age (current)

-- Tallish, lean but muscular for his age.
+- Generally large, tallish and muscular for his age.

 - Brown and intense.

-- Short and originally light brownish red, but now mostly graying.
+- Short, originally light brownish red, now whitish gray.
 He also has a neatly trimmed beard.

 - Various, kind of old-fashioned.